-Sometimes you need to extract the integer portion of a number.
+Sometimes you need to extract the integer or decimal part of a number.
 Sometimes the fractional part.
 Sometimes both.
 Excel makes it easy to get the integer and somewhat harder to get the fraction.
 If you just want the answer, skip to the technical details.

 The Integer Part: Excel INT Function

 What could be easier than the Excel INT function?
 I mean INT almost screams INTEGER.
 So the name is intuitive.
 You almost “know” what it’s going to do, even if you haven’t used it before.

 With only one argument, it’s execution is even simpler.
 Just feed it a number and out pops the integer portion.

 Below you can see I have the number 14.125 in cell D1 and the formula =INT(D1) returns the integer 14 in cell E1.